Skip to Content

 While half the battle of IMBC is having a good recipe, the other half is how you make it!

 I suggest separating your eggs about an hour before you plan to make your frosting.
-Be careful as you do this, because they won’t whip up properly if any yolk gets into the mixture!
+Be careful as you do this because they won’t whip up properly if any yolk gets into the mixture!

 You could in theory make this chocolate Italian buttercream with a hand mixer, but it would take forever!!
 Making it with a stand mixer is much easier and quicker.

 While the egg whites are whipping, we heat a sugar syrup to 240 F / 116 C and pour it into the egg whites while they mix.
-This kills any potentially harmful bacteria and make the frosting safe to eat.
+This kills any potentially harmful bacteria and makes the frosting safe to eat.

-Step #4: Making Meringue with Stiff Peaks
+Step #4: Make the Meringue

 After whipping the egg whites while pouring in the hot sugar syrup, the meringue should form stiff peaks.
 Stiff peaks are when meringue can stand up on its own when flipped upside down.